 What is Valerian herbal remedy?

-Valerian (Valeriana officinalis) is traditionally known to be a naturally relaxing and calming herbal medicine since the ancient Greeks and Romans used it as a sedative.
+Valerian (Valeriana officinalis) is known to be a traditional herbal medicine with relaxing and calming properties since the ancient Greeks and Romans used it as a sedative.

 Valerian is a wonderful herbal medicine that is simple to use in a tea form or tincture.

 When taking it by itself, you will notice its strong aroma.